dsltan/ProjGCData/README.md

 3. Test and Train datasets have the same sequence of variables.
 Append (or stack) the Test and Train datasets to form one file.
 4. From step 3., create a file that contains only the mean and standard deviation measurments.
 5. Assign meaningful variable names and factor labels to the data file.
-6. Create a tidy data file where each record contains the mean measurement of a specific feature-axis direction per activity for each subject.
+6. Create a tidy data file, HARmean.txt, where each record contains the mean measurement of a specific feature-axis direction per activity for each subject.
        + check label values and edit variable names before outputting tidy data file.

-# TIDY DATA
+# TIDY DATA FILE
 file name:  HARmean.txt
-Each record shows a subject's mean measurement for a specific activity-feature_axialdirection combination.
+This is the data file created at the end of the run_analysis.R script.
+In this data set, each record shows a subject's mean measurement for a specific activity-feature_axialdirection combination.

 No. observations: 5,940
 No. of variables: 6 variables